Autonomous excavation on Earth.

 Status

 Concept stage.
-Seeking subsystem partners, equipment suppliers, and seed investors to advance the program through design reviews and a pilot site.
+Seeking AI, robotics, and subsystem partners, plus seed investors to advance the program through design reviews and a pilot site.

 Launch costs are collapsing.
 Reusable rockets can deliver mass to orbit for a fraction of what it cost a decade ago.
 But the bottleneck is moving upstream: every spacecraft, satellite, and ground system is built from metals and minerals that are expensive to extract and unevenly supplied.